Do you need to talk to someone?

-Don’t ‘write off’ the old year completely!
-While the last 12 months have definitely had their challenges, worries and sadness, we can all probably think of things we’ve done that have been positive and worthwhile.
-Some may have been unexpected and surprising.
-Examples could include spending time with family, achieving a goal, following healthy new habits, getting time to reflect, or discovering new activities you enjoy.
+The last 12 months have been challenging for us all (again!) – but we can all probably think of things we’ve done that have been positive and worthwhile.
+Examples could include spending time with family again, achieving a goal, exploring new places in the UK, or discovering new activities you enjoy.
 It’s important to think back and acknowledge these.

-If you’re worried, try to balance your thinking.
-Some people will find it really hard to feel positive about the coming year.
-If you’re being troubled by thoughts like ‘Nothing will ever be normal again’ or ‘There will never be anything to look forward to’, for example, this can lead to anxiety, frustration and a low mood.
+Some people will find it hard to feel positive about the coming year.
+If you’re being troubled by thoughts like ‘Nothing will ever be normal again’ or ‘There’s nothing to look forward to’, for example, this can lead to anxiety, frustration and a low mood.

-Reflect on what you want from 2021.
-Yes – this new year is going to be a strange one, and we can’t make plans with total confidence.
-However, if you feel a bit stuck in a rut, or you’ve let healthy habits and behaviours slip, you could use the opportunity to get back on track.
+While we still can’t make plans with total confidence, if you feel a bit stuck in a rut, or you’ve let healthy habits and behaviours slip, you could use the opportunity to get back on track.

 A new year is a time when many of us feel motivated to re-evaluate our lives and make a change or have a fresh start.
 What do you want to do differently next year?
 You could set some goals, if you think this would be helpful, but don’t feel under pressure to achieve them.
 It’s a good idea to make your goals SMART:

-If you feel very anxious or low about what the next year has in store, and this is affecting your day-to-day life, online cognitive behavioural therapy (CBT) could help you start to feel better quickly.
+If you feel very anxious or low about what 2022 has in store, and this is affecting your day-to-day life, online CBT could help you to feel better.
 You can find out more about the process here.